cau777/cau777/README.md

  - "Fundamentals of DevOps Path" on Educative (Network fundamentals, Git and GitHub, Docker for Developers)
  - "Modern CSS with Tailwind" on Educative (≅ 5h)
  - "The Ultimate Guide to Rust Programming" on Educative (≅ 8h)
+ - "Practical Security: Simple Practices for Defending Your Systems" on Educative (≅ 9h)